 The drug can also provide relief for seasonal, indoor, and outdoor allergies.
 It can also prevent exercise-induced bronchospasm in adults and children aged 6 years or older.

 Singulair can offer protection or relief from asthma and allergy symptoms.

 Singulair blocks the action of leukotrienes.

-When asthma triggers, such as pollen, are inhaled, the body reacts by releasing leukotrienes.
+When a person inhales asthma triggers, such as pollen, the body reacts by releasing leukotrienes.

-For people who are using it to prevent exercise-induced asthma, it should be taken 2 hours before exercise, and they should keep a rescue inhaler with them in case it is needed.
-They should not take an additional dose if they are already taking a daily dose.
+For people who are using Singulair to prevent exercise-induced asthma, it should be taken 2 hours before exercise.
+Keep a rescue inhaler on hand in case of a severe reaction.
+People who are already taking a daily dose should not take an additional prevention dose.

 The most common side effects include: